Perspective | Google’s new Pixel phones go big on AI for better photos, faster speech recognition

 “We are no doubt a challenger in this domain,” Google hardware chief Rick Osterloh told The Washington Post in a recent interview.
 “There are two main category leaders, and I think a lot of people see the space as potentially in a little bit of stasis.”

 The practice of designing your own processor is not new, or even all that unusual: Apple has been designing its own mobile chips since the days of the iPhone 4, and Samsung uses lots of its own processors in the phones and tablets it sells overseas.
-The fact that Google is now designing its own chips instead of sourcing them from longtime partner Qualcomm is a clear sign that the company is getting serious about the future of its smartphone business.
+That Google is now designing its own chips instead of sourcing them from longtime partner Qualcomm is a clear sign that the company is getting serious about the future of its smartphone business.

 Still, Google is undeniably playing catch-up.
 The search giant’s devices accounted for less than one percent of the smartphones shipped in the United States this second quarter ended June 30, according to data from market research firm Strategy Analytics.

-Osterloh says he believes that these new chips, which are built to supercharge software features that rely on artificial intelligence, could help “break through” to new users.
+Osterloh said he believes that these new chips, which are built to supercharge software features that rely on artificial intelligence, could help “break through” to new users.

-For now, though, Google does not want to talk too openly about what we can anticipate in the new phones including when the new Pixel phones will launch, or how much they will cost.
+For now, though, Google does not want to talk too openly about what we can anticipate in the new phones, including when the new Pixels will launch, or how much they will cost.
 The company also has not said anything about whether its new chips will be as fast as the ones found in smartphones you can buy right now.
 And while Osterloh said that security was a “key part” of the Tensor chip’s design, he would not comment on whether it could help make Android more resilient against specialized spyware used by outfits like NSO.

 But here is what you can expect from Google’s new hardware in action.